kig/rope.js/README.md

 A rope library for fast string splicing.
 ~10x faster than JS strings at doing small 5-char splices in a 200k string.

+It's not really a rope though, it's an array of strings, not a binary tree.

 The Rope class implements all of the String prototype methods, so it can be used as a drop-in replacement for String.
 Read the performance notes before you do though.